etcd-io/website/content/en/blog/2022/etcd-integrates-continuous-fuzzing.md

 ## Etcd fuzzing overview

-In this engagement the goal was to write a set of fuzzers that would cover a lot of the etcd codebase and also integrate the setup into the open source fuzzing service OSS-Fuzz.
+In this engagement, the goal was to write a set of fuzzers that would cover a lot of the etcd codebase and integrate the setup into the open source fuzzing service OSS-Fuzz.
 OSS-Fuzz is a free service offered by Google for critical open source projects to run their fuzzers continuously and report any crashes.
-Continuous analysis is important due to fuzzing relying on genetic algorithms, which effectively means the fuzzers will improve over time, and OSS-Fuzz will run the fuzzers on a daily basis indefinitely.
-In addition to this, continuous analysis is crucial for capturing any regressions that may occur.
+Continuous analysis is important due to fuzzing relying on genetic algorithms, which effectively means the fuzzers will improve over time, and OSS-Fuzz will run the fuzzers daily indefinitely.
+In addition to this, continuous analysis is crucial for capturing any regressions.

 Etcd is written in the Go programming language which makes it safe from memory-corruptions.
 Fuzzing Go will result in finding panics such as slice/index out of range, nil-pointer dereferences, invalid type assertions, timeouts, out of memory.
 At the end of this engagement a total of 8 issues were found of which all were fixed.
 They are broken down as such: